ONSdigital/scalelink/docs/branch_and_deploy_guide.md

    - Before merging `develop` into `main`, update the package version following [semantic versioning principles][sem-ver].
    - Use `bump2version` to bump the `scalelink` package version.
 E.g. `bump2version patch` for a patch update, `bump2version minor` for a minor update or `bump2version major` for a major update.
-   - Rememver to update the changelog.
+   - Remember to update the changelog.

 4. **Merging to main:**
-   - After a set of features is finalised in the `develop` vranch and the package version is bumped, merge `develop` into `main`.
+   - After a set of features is finalised in the `develop` branch and the package version is bumped, merge `develop` into `main`.
    - This action triggers the automated deployment process through GitHub Actions.